Introduction to Medicare's Parts

 - Part C is called a Medicare Advantage Plan or Medicare Health Plan.
 These plans are purchased through private insurance companies approved by Medicare.

 - You also have the option of getting prescription drug (Part D) coverage and additional coverage called Medicare Supplement Insurance (Medigap).

 - You must be enrolled in Parts A and B to sign up for Part C or Part A and/or B to sign up for Part D.

 - Covers hospital stays, skilled nursing facilities, some home-health services and hospice care

 - Medicare pays an approved amount for each type of care.

 - There is no monthly premium, but you must pay a yearly deductible before Medicare will cover hospital costs.

 - You are eligible to enroll in Part A starting three months before the month of your 65th birthday, during the month of your 65th birthday, and in the three months after your 65th birthday month.

-Medicare Part A covers care at Cedars-Sinai Medical Center and Marina Del Rey Hospital.
+- Medicare Part A covers care at Cedars-Sinai Medical Center.